ethersync/ethersync/README.md

 - ✒️ Local-first: You always have full access, even offline
 - 🧩 [Simple JSON-RPC protocol](https://ethersync.github.io/ethersync/editor-plugin-dev-guide.html) for writing new editor plugins

+## What Ethersync is not

+We are not a company, and don't sell anything.
+We don't require you to create an account.
+We don't have access to your data, and don't use it to train AI algorithms.
+We don't serve you ads, and don't track you.

+We're just a bunch of people building something we want to see in the world.

 ## 🚦 Project status

 The project is under active development right now.
 We use it every day, but there's still some [bugs](https://github.com/ethersync/ethersync/issues?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen+%28label%3Abug+OR+type%3ABug%29) to be aware of.